 BERTopic

-For the topic modeling in this article, I used the excellent BERTopic as developed by Maarten Grootendorst.
+For the topic modelling in this article, I used the excellent BERTopic as developed by Maarten Grootendorst.
 The BERTopic library is in some sense “constructed” over six different modules:

 1. Embeddings.